CiuffysHub/hiding-cat-puzzle/README.md

 ## The problem

-You can find a detailed explanation of the puzzle in the following video:
+You can find a detailed explanation of the puzzle in the end of this page and in the following video, where the general solution is explained in detail:

 https://www.youtube.com/watch?v=yZyx9gHhRXM